ssokolow/quicktile/docs/installation.rst

 Python_ 3.5+
     QuickTile is developed in Python 3.x with Kubuntu Linux 16.04 LTS as its earliest explicitly tested compatibility target.
+GTK_ 3.x
+    QuickTile is built around a GLib event loop and also relies on GDK for certain window operations. libwnck_
+    QuickTile relies on libwnck for most of its window manipulation to avoid playing whac-a-mole with the quirks of various window managers.
 PyGObject_
-    QuickTile accesses the following GNOME-family libraries via their GObject Introspection APIs and you must also ensure that their GIR definition files are installed on distros which package them separately:
+    QuickTile accesses GNOME-family libraries via their GObject Introspection APIs.
+If your distro packages the following GIR definition files separately from the corresponding libraries, you must also ensure that they are
+    installed:

-    * GLib_ 2.x (``gir1.2-glib-2.0`` on Debian-family distros)
+    * ``GLib-2.0`` (``gir1.2-glib-2.0`` on Debian-family distros)
-    * Gdk_ and GdkX11_ 3.x
+    * ``Gdk-3.0`` and ``GdkX11-3.0``
       (``gir1.2-gtk-3.0`` on Debian-family distros)
-    * Wnck_ 3.x (``gir1.2-wnck-3.0`` on Debian-family distros)
+    * ``Wnck-3.0`` (``gir1.2-wnck-3.0`` on Debian-family distros)
 setuptools_
     Though a fairly standard dependency for modern :file:`setup.py` scripts, setuptools is not a part of the Python standard library proper and is often